 The quality and outcomes framework (QOF) is part of the General Medical Services (GMS) contract for general practices and was introduced on 1 April 2004.

 The QOF rewards practices for the provision of 'quality care' and helps to fund further improvements in the delivery of clinical care.

-Practice participation in QOF is voluntary but most practices on GMS contracts, as well as many on Personal Medical Services (PMS) contracts, take part in QOF.
+Practice participation in QOF is voluntary but most practices with GMS contracts, as well as many with Personal Medical Services (PMS) contracts, take part in QOF.